 On December 20, 2018, the Corporation completed its initial public offering (the "IPO") on the Toronto Stock Exchange (the "TSX").
 As a result, the common shares commenced trading on the TSX under the symbol "CRDL".
-On May 30, 2019, the common shares also began trading on the OTCQX Best Market ("OTCQX") under the symbol "CRTPF".
 On May 12, 2021, warrants arising from a "bought deal" short form prospectus offering that closed on the same date, commenced trading on the TSX.
 These warrants trade under the symbol "CRDL.WT.A".
 On August 10, 2021, the Corporation's common shares commenced trading on the Nasdaq Capital Market ("Nasdaq") under the symbol "CRDL".